telerik/fiddler-everywhere-docs/knowledge-base/importing-fiddler-classic-settings.md

 ## Importing AutoResponder Rules

-In Fiddler Everywhere, the Classic's **AutoResponder** (as depicted in the screenshot below) is referred to as **Rules**.
+In Fiddler Everywhere, Fiddler Classic's **AutoResponder** feature (as depicted in the screenshot below) is referred to as **Rules**.
 You can import only the loaded AutoResponder rules from Fiddler Classic to Fiddler Everywhere.
 Once imported, you'll be able to modify or delete these rules as needed.

 ![AutoResponder rules in Fiddler Classic](../images/import-from-classic/fc-autoresponder.png)